adrianlzt/cerebro/programacion/asm/registros.md

 EAX,EBX,ECX,EDX - "general purpose", more or less interchangeable

-RSP puntero de pila para 64bits
+ESP stack pointer 32 bits
+RSP puntero de pila para 64bits, points to the top of the current stack frame RBP base pointer, which points to the base of the current stack frame

 Segmentos:
 http://stackoverflow.com/questions/10810203/what-is-the-fs-gs-register-intended-for